numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 See for example [HOO1995]_ for a discussion on shortcomings and unfortunate consequences of benchmarking based on CPU time.

-We display the average runtime (aRT, see Section `Averaging Runtime`_) and the empirical distribution function of runtimes (ECDF, see Section `Empirical Distribution Functions`_).
+We display average runtimes (aRT, see Section `Averaging Runtime`_) and the empirical distribution function of runtimes (ECDF, see Section `Empirical Distribution Functions`_).
-When displaying runtime distributions, we consider the aggregation of runtimes over subclasses of problems or over all problems.
-We do not aggregate over dimensions, because the dimension of the problem can be used to decide a priori which algorithm (or algorithm variant, or parameter setting) is used.
+When displaying runtime distributions, we consider the aggregation over target values and over subclasses of problems or all problems.

+..
+We do not aggregate over dimension, because the dimension of the problem can be used to decide a priori which algorithm (or algorithm variant, or parameter setting) to use.

 .. [#] The COCO_ platform provides a CPU timing experiment to get a rough estimate of the time complexity of the algorithm [HAN2016ex]_.

 Terminology and Definitions